4 Puppy Behaviors That Your Dog Should Grow Out Of

 For puppies, jumping on their littermates is perfectly normal, so it’s no surprise that puppies jump on people when they get excited, too.
 And, while it’s super cute to have your little furball jump all over you when you get home from work, it’s not so cute when they get big enough to knock Grandma down at Thanksgiving dinner.

 Once again, if you are rewarding this normal puppy behavior with snuggles and attention, you are reinforcing it and it will become a bad behavior they don’t grow out of as an adult.
+Jumping on people can be a challenging behavior to correct, but it is essential to prevent it from becoming a problem when your puppy grows up.
+One way to address this behavior is to teach your puppy an alternative behavior, such as sitting, when they greet people.
+This can help redirect their energy and prevent them from jumping.

 It’s up to you to teach your puppy how to interact with people.
 To correct this behavior, start by ignoring it.
 Redirect the behavior with a toy and don’t offer any attention until they calm down.